adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-bad.md

 Not all fields can be validated this way causing further inconsitency.
 Radios, checkboxes, and select boxes all feel different to the user.
 Say for example with a set of radios, do you blur on the last input or every input?

-## 2. What do you do when in error state?
+## .
+What do you do when in error state?

 When a field is in an error state, do you then switch to keyup or keep the error there until blur.
 Same for keyup validation for known lengths.

-## 3. Showing an error once the user blurs is too late
+## .
+Showing an error once the user blurs is too late

-Once you leave the field, ur focusing on the next one.
+Once you leave the field, your focusing on the next one.
 Then the previous message comes up.
 Too late in fact.

-## 4. Cross field?

-Password & confirm password — think — i think fine.
-Choose one if something else checked — think — i think fine.

-## 5. Messy and complex rules for length of at least X
+## .
+Messy and complex rules for length of at least X

 Some validation requirements mean that something should be at least X characters in length.